solidi/writing/12-the-zen-of-motorcycling-and-programming.md

 ![](images/12-01.png)

 I headed down the parkway parallel to the ocean through a hot summer breeze.
 My engine is slowly revving by keeping a legal speed limit.
 I was taking it all in on my motorcycle, with thoughts of inspiration and some doubt of nagging preservation.
 "Should I have checked that thing?
 What about this detail?
 Ah, whatever it is, enjoy this ride."
 Unfazed, I looked over to my right, nothing but dunes, on the left, the Great South Bay.
 There were wispy clouds in a blue sky and a bridge in the distance.
-I was making my way down to OBI, a parking lot in the middle of nowhere abut against the Atlantic ocean.
+I was making my way down to OBI, a parking lot in the middle of nowhere laid up against the Atlantic ocean.

 Once I parked, I removed my helmet, gloves, and jacket.
 The sweat from my padded kevlar jeans ran down my legs to my riding boots.
 I sat by my bike, on the shaded side.
 I wanted to think, but instead, I flipped out my phone and stared lonely at the emails and social posts.

 Some time passed.
 Finally, a bike pulled up, looking and inspecting if it was safe to park close.
 An older woman jumped off her well-worn bike.
-I looked over and had a judgment.
+I looked over and made a judgment.
 "Hmm, she's all geared up.
 My kind of rider."
 She slowly approached, admiring my bike and me admiring hers.

 We chatted about bikes and philosophies of riding.
 The lady had more riding experience than I and spoke vividly about riding adventures.
 Then she asked about my profession.

+"What do you do for work?" she asked.

-> But what is… software programming?
+> But what is... software programming?

 **Me:** "Well, in the simplest terms, we are readers.
 And more rarely, we are writers of code.
 And when we write, we likely follow checks."